-On November 13, 2023, we received notice from the Listing Qualifications department of Nasdaq stating that, due to our non-compliance with the \$2.5 million stockholders' equity requirement set forth in Nasdaq Listing Rule 5550(b)(1) as of September 30, 2023, we were subject to delisting unless we timely request a hearing before the Nasdaq Hearings Panel (the "Panel").
-We plan to timely request a hearing before the Panel, which request will stay any further action by Nasdaq pending the conclusion of the hearing process.
+On November 13, 2023, we received notice from the Listing Qualifications department of Nasdaq stating that, due to our non-compliance with the \$2.5 million stockholders' equity requirement set forth in Nasdaq Listing Rule 5550(b)(1) as of September 30, 2023, we were subject to delisting unless we timely request a hearing before the Nasdaq Hearings Panel (the "Panel"), which we did, resulting in a hearing now scheduled before the Panel in early February 2024, which request stays any further action by Nasdaq pending the conclusion of the hearing process.
 We intend to actively explore options to regain compliance with Nasdaq listing requirements; however, there can be no assurance that the Panel will grant our request for continued listing or that we will be able to evidence compliance prior to the expiration of any extension that may be granted to us by the Panel.
 We were not in compliance with Nasdaq listing standards and requirements for our common stock for approximately a one-year period ending in June 2023 and had been granted an exception through June 12, 2023 to meet a number of obligations before June 12, 2023 that had been imposed by Nasdaq.
 By letter dated June 13, 2023, Nasdaq advised us that we had regained compliance.
 Nasdaq requires that our common stock have a minimum bid price of at least \$1 per share (the "Minimum Bid Price").
-At the end of October 2023 and the beginning of November 2023, the bid price for our common stock was below the Minimum Bid Price.
+At the end of October 2023 and during most of November 2023, the bid price for our common stock was below the Minimum Bid Price.
 There can be no assurance that we will be able to maintain compliance with all of Nasdaq's listing requirements and standards in the future.
 If we do not continue to meet all of those obligations, our common stock could be delisted by Nasdaq.
 If delisting occurs, it could be more difficult to buy or sell our securities and to obtain accurate quotations, and the price of our common stock could suffer a material decline.
-In addition, a delisting would impair our ability to raise capital through the public markets, could deter broker-dealers from making a market in or otherwise see
+In addition, a delisting would impair our ability to raise capital through the public markets, could deter broker-dealers from mak